AI4Finance-Foundation/Quantum-Tensor-Networks-for-Variational-Reinforcement-Learning-NeurIPS-2020/README.md

-# Varitional Reinfocement Learning (VRL) using Quantum Tensor Networks
+# Varitional Reinfocement Learning (VRL)
+# via Quantum Tensor Networks

-This repository provides the implementation for VRL algorithm and applies it to the classic GridWorld puzzle.
+This repository provides the implementation for VRL algorithm and applies it to the classic Gridworld puzzle.

 ## Usage